przystuj/turbo_bar_cam/README.md

 BAR install folder/
 └── data/
     └── LuaUI/
+        ├── RmlWidgets/
         ├── Widgets/
         └── TurboBarCam/
+        └── TurboBarCommons/
 ```
-4. Enable "Tactical Ultra-Responsive Brilliant Optics for BAR Camera" in-game
+4. Enable "Tactical Ultra-Responsive Brilliant Optics for BAR Camera" and "TurboBarCam UI" in-game

 ## Getting Started

 By default, TurboBarCam is loaded but disabled.
-To enable it:
+To enable it use the ui or this command:

 ```
 /turbobarcam_toggle